-This document has been developed by the DEVCO.A.5 and the Roadmap Facility in 2020.
-It is an updated version of the previous note developed by the RMF in 2018 together with DG NEAR COTE.
-The update takes into account the 5 new Commission priorities for EU development cooperation, as stated in 2020.
+This document has been developed by the DEVCO.A.5 and the Roadmap Facility (RMF) in 2020.
+It is an updated version of the previous note developed by the RMF together with DEVCO.A.5 (ex DEVCO.B.2) and NEAR C2 COTE back in 2018.
+The update takes into account the 5 new Commission priorities for EU development cooperation, as well as the overall framework offered by Agenda 2030 and the Sustainable development Goals.
+The document has been shared with different units within DEVCO to obtain their feedback.
+Their comments have been integrated in the final version of the note.